trawick/ct-httpd/src/proto1/README.md

 ## Configuration issues

 * The public key is currently configured as the name of a file containing the PEM encoding of the key, so the PEM file has to exist with the same lifetime as the configuration in order to use that.
 It may be more useful to store the DER encoding of the public key directly in the database, while allowing the administrator to specify a PEM or DER-formatted file to be read.
+* ctlogconfig may allow the user to create multiple entries that describe the same log.
+(Some duplicates could be detected.)

 ## Use of log configuration by server mode